MircoDeAndreis/25-26/LAB-CongestionControl/README.md

 The clients send data to the server (upload of a file), but the link between the 2 routers is a bottleneck that has a limited bandwidth of only ~8Mbps.
 The two clients will need to share this link appropriately in order to be able to transmit at the same time.

-During this lab, you observe:
+During this lab, you will observe:
 - the problems that occur when there is no congestion control
 - how congestion control reacts to packet losses
 - how two clients can  fairly share a single bottleneck link